ibm-cloud-docs/hs-crypto/hs-crypto-concepts.md

 # Components and concepts
 {: #understand-concepts}

-Before you can use {{site.data.keyword.cloud}} {{site.data.keyword.hscrypto}} to manage keys and protect data, learn the basic components and concepts of {{site.data.keyword.hscrypto}}.
+Before you can use {{site.data.keyword.cloud}} {{site.data.keyword.hscrypto}} to manage encryption keys and protect data, learn the basic components and concepts of {{site.data.keyword.hscrypto}}.
 {: shortdesc}

 ## Key management service
 {: #key-management-concepts}

-Learn concepts that are related to the {{site.data.keyword.hscrypto}} [key management feature](/docs/hs-crypto?topic=hs-crypto-overview#key-management).
+Learn concepts that are related to the {{site.data.keyword.hscrypto}} [key management feature](/docs/hs-crypto?topic=hs-crypto-overview#key-management) to manage encryption keys.
 The list starts with the most fundamental concepts.

 ### Root keys
 {: #root-key-concept}